Nothoon/Lost-and-Found-Management-System/README.md

 UI:
 Simple/clean (uncluttered)

-Problem
+Problem:
 Most establishments don’t have an established, organized lost and found system

-Users
+Users:
 Everyone in the world, scaled by real communities (SDSU for example) Campuses
 Neighborhoods
 Schools
 Businesses

-Outcomes
+Outcomes:
 The Correct person claims their lost item

-Success Criteria
+Success Criteria:
 Make it